- Hike between guest houses and simple cabins

 Today you visit the mystical Värikallio cliffs and rock paintings, which date back 4000 years and are the oldest prehistoric paintings in Finland.
 You enjoy a picnic lunch around an open fire before hiking back through beautiful forest to your cabin accommodation for your final night (and sauna of course!).

-Breakfast and transfer* to departure point for onward travel.
+Breakfast and transfer to Kajaani for onward travel.

 Scheduled tours run Sunday-Sunday during August (groups may book other dates on request between May and September).

 - Bear-watching excursion: On evening of Day 2, price €80 Euros (paid locally but must be advised on booking).
-NB: Not available for tours starting 19.08 and 26.08.18 as this is outside bear-watching season.
+NB: Not available for tour starting 23.08.20 as this is outside bear-watching season.

 Sleeping accommodation is normally in shared 2-4 person rooms with shared WC/shower facilities.
 Showers are available on all nights except Day 3.
 Sauna is included on all nights except Day 1.
 Bed linen and towels included.
 Sleeping bag and liner is provided for use in the cabin on Day 3.